wernerglinka/metalsmith-bare-bones-starter/README.md

 ### Config

+- `gulp.js`: this is main build tool file.
-- `metalsmith.js`: This is the Metalsmith build file.
+- `metalsmith.js`: this is the Metalsmith build file.

 ### Serve